Chapter 3:

 The Krastas College of War.
 October 18, 1434.

-The straw under Laufa’s back was scratchy.
-It poked right through the dusty mattress sheets.
-The sounds of Fiann’s cries and the crowd’s chaos were gone, and just the muffled shouts of distant training were left behind.
-It was finally quiet.
+Laufa decided she’d taken modern beds for granted.
+The straw one they’d given her was irritatingly scratchy, and bits of it kept poking at her through the dusty mattress sheets.
+At least it was finally quiet, she thought.
+Fiann’s cries and the crowd’s chaos were gone, leaving just the muffled shouts of distant training behind.

 Bearer.
-That’s what that man called her.
-They gave her robes, a room, and a gem they called a stena.
-It clasped her brooch, cold against her chest.
-Her hand drifted to the uniform.
-The fabric was coarse, nothing like the clothes she was used to.
-It felt wrong.
+That’s what that man had called her.
+They’d given her robes, a room, and a gem they called a stena.
+It clasped her brooch tight, cold against her chest.
+The uniform’s fabric felt coarse and stiff, too, nothing like the clothes she was used to.

 The single high window let in a sliver of the night sky.
 At least that looked familiar.
 She raised a hand to the moonlight.
 It illuminated the callouses on her fingers, callouses she didn’t recognise.
 Her hand clenched into a fist and fell to her side.

-Soon, a warmth washed over her.
-It melted away the chill of the stone walls.
-The terrible smells of this world gave way to the mouthwatering simmering of a stew.
+Soon, a warmth washed over her and melted away the chill of the stone walls.
+The gross medieval air was replaced by the mouthwatering simmering of a stew.
 A weight nuzzled against her shoulder, snoring.
 And then, the soothing hum of a mother’s voice.
-Her mother.

 “Boys, that’s enough.”

-She opened her eyes.
+Her eyes eased open.
 Isnir was slumped on her right shoulder, Osayra on her left.
-In the middle of the room, her three brothers wrestled on the floor until a stern look from their mother silenced them.
-She turned, and it was Fiann.
+For some reason, she knew their names.
+In the middle of the candlelit room, three brothers wrestled on the floor until a stern look from their mother silenced them.
+She turned and found Fiann.

 “Are you alright, dear?”
-Her mother tilted her head.
+Her mother tilted her head, that normally comforting voice slipping off-key.
 “You look pale.”
-Her comforting voice slipped off-key.

 I’m… Don‘t call me that.
 Laufa shot to her feet, stirring Isnir awake.